Covid-19 coronavirus: Briscoes, Mitre 10 join companies selling essential items

 Mitre 10 will also have a range on online products for sale, but customers will only be able to buy a certain amount of some products.

-The sale and contactless delivery of alcohol is allowed under the Government's rules but the business must hold an off-license with an endorsement for remote sales under the Sale and Supply of Alcohol Act.
+The sale and contactless delivery of alcohol is allowed under the Government's rules but the business must hold an off-licence with an endorsement for remote sales under the Sale and Supply of Alcohol Act.

 No more than three bottles (or other containers) of spirits or liqueurs can be bought at one time, with each bottle holding a maximum of 1.125 litres.